jorisvink/ce/README.md

 C            = center view on line at cursor

+T            = set current line as top of editor

 k            = move up one row

 j            = move down one row